Life’s Teachers in Disguise

 Dial 1 to leave a message of gratitude.

 Dial 2 to leave a complaint.
-You will be prompted to whine, grovel and beg.
-(FYI, this box is not monitored.)
+You will be prompted to whine, grovel, and beg.

 For as long as I can remember, each day of my life seemed to blend into the next.
 Birthdays piling one on top of another were no more thought-provoking than a trash can filling up.
 Any thought of purpose or meaning was often left unaddressed until tomorrow, next week, or….